Oluwanife441/Scissor/README.md

 2. Creating URL(custom/shortened) can take up to 2 - 3 minutes.
 3. Whenever the shortened link is copied and sent to a new user, the new user must create an account (that means both parties will have to create accounts with scissor).

+## How to tackle cons ( Can't open application in two tabs (max of 1) )

+1. Use a web fast browser (recommended: Google Chrome).
+2. Have a stable and fast internet connection everytime the web app is in use to enjoy the most of it.
+3. Disable all extensions that might slow down loading process of the web application.
+4. If you can't turn off or disable extensions you can always open an incognito tab to test or run this application.
+   - Click on the three dots by the far right of your browser (Google chrome).
+   - Select "open new incognito tab".
+   - Open this and run the application (https://scissor-orpin.vercel.app).

 ## Pros

 1. Seamless user authentication enabling loging in and out effortless.